mozilla/translate/README.md

 npm run audit
 ```

-to get more information, and then `npm audit fix --force` to attempt resolution.
+- To get more information, and then `npm audit fix --force` to attempt resolution.
 We use []() Or reach out to your friendly [DevSecOps engineer](mailto:marcos@mninoruiz.org) that will gladly pair with you to resolve it :smile:

-### Container scanning
+### Container Vulnerability scanning

 To use built in Docker Scan, you need to have a valid login session to DockerHub (obtain one with `docker login` and enter your credentials).
 Bear in mind you only have 10 free scans a month unless you link it with a Snyx free account as well (using `--token SNYK_AUTH_TOKEN` in the command)